pcfens/puppet-filebeat/README.md

 When `prospectors_merge` is set to true, `prospectors` will be replaced by the output of `hiera_hash('filebeat::prospectors')`.

+### Filebeat on Windows

+When installing on Windows, this module will download the windows version of Filebeat from [elastic](https://www.elastic.co/downloads/beats/filebeat) to `C:\Temp` by default.
+The directory can be overridden using the `tmp_dir` parameter. `tmp_dir` is not managed by this module, but is expected to exist as a directory that puppet can write to.

 ## Reference
  - [**Public Classes**](#public-classes)
     - [Class: filebeat](#class-filebeat)